- Story of my journey through the world of recruiting

 I decided, even though the Google Apps scripts had served us well, I needed to retire it and build a professional web application.
 One of my developers had enthusiastically recommended Laravel as a very developer friendly framework, so I started to rebuild my whole recruiting system there.
 Several months later, the new system was ready!

 The first Laravel / PHP version had numerous issues, but now applicants could upload their videos of themselves and skills test folders directly to my platform.
 One embarrassing issue was that all of the videos were uploaded to a anonymous but unlisted Youtube account… rendering these videos accessible to the public if someone knew where to look.
 Lots of folks complained about this, so I rebuilt the application to save these privately.
+Now all of the videos are saved to my Amazon S3 account.

 Helping Other Teams Grow